ONSdigital/concourse-demo-pipeline/README.md

 - This Pipeline Repository
 - [The Deployment Trigger Repository](https://github.com/ONSdigital/concourse-demo-deploy-trigger)

+### Design Decisions

+#### Carry repository resource right through to the end of the pipeline

+When artifacts are created, the repository resource is no longer needed in later jobs in the pipeline (because the artifact is used for deployment instead).
+Event so, we have decided to carry the resource through the entire pipeline so that commit hashes are visible (along side the artifact version number) in the jobs.
+This is intended to help they team isolate the commit causing the error when a job fails.

 ## Process Requirements

 Here are the process requirements that the pipeline had to meet and the